 And guess what?
 It’s NOT in a casino.

-Chinatown Vegas is just west of the Las Vegas strip and runs for 3+ mile on and around Spring Mountain Rd.
-Spring Mountain Rd is the main strip of Chinatown that runs east-west between the Interstate 15 and Rainbow Blvd.
+Chinatown Vegas is just west of the Las Vegas strip and runs for 3+ miles on and around Spring Mountain Rd.
+Spring Mountain Rd is the main strip of Chinatown that runs east-west between Interstate 15 and Rainbow Blvd.

-Major cross roads with the heaviest concentration of stores and business are:
+Major crossroads with the heaviest concentration of stores and businesses are:

 Check out our guide to the Chinatown Vegas Malls

-Across from the Wynn, the Palazzo and Treasure Island is the Fashion Show Mall.
+Across from the Wynn, the Palazzo, and Treasure Island is the Fashion Show Mall.
 That is the route to Chinatown.
 Spring Mountain Rd is the continuation of Sands Ave once you cross Las Vegas Blvd.
-Las Vegas Blvd is the dividing line between the eastern named streets and the western names street.
-For example: You are heading west on East Tropicana Ave., as soon as you cross Las Vegas Blvd it becomes “West Flamingo Rd.”.
+Las Vegas Blvd is the dividing line between the eastern-named streets and the western-named street.
+For example, You are heading west on East Tropicana Ave., and as soon as you cross Las Vegas Blvd it becomes “West Tropicana Ave.”.

 From the strip?
 Yeah, but not really.
-As is most of Las Vegas (non strip), Chinatown is not very the best place to walk to.
+As is most of Las Vegas (non-strip), Chinatown is not really the best place to walk to.
 If it’s your first time visiting, you will want to plan your visits before venturing out.

-The cost from most strip resort via Uber or Lyft is approximately $12 and is the preferred way, because if you are driving, parking can be tight.
+The cost from most strip resorts via Uber or Lyft is approximately $12 and is the preferred way because if you are driving, parking can be tight.